James4Ever0/FewShotRLGPT/Readme.md

 4. Train a PPO-guided model from fine-tuned model
 5. Repeat the loop

 Note: this has been achieved somehow at [this notebook](https://github.com/James4Ever0/FewShotRLGPT/blob/main/textrl-rlhf-chatgpt-check-vram-usage.ipynb).
-The primary goal is to set a proper reward model, which will faithfully judge answers according to prompt and relevance (experienced! better be gpt-like instead of bert or sentence transformer).
+The primary goal is to set a proper reward model, which will faithfully judge answers according to prompt and relevance (**experienced! better be gpt-like (autoregressive) instead of bert or sentence transformer, or trained from scratch using some common reward model architecture found elsewhere?**).

 I only find a few repos useful and others daunting (might still useful in some way!).